Read your latest personalised notifications

 We believe that nurses and allied professionals play a pivotal role in cardiac care.
 Interventions developed, tested and implemented by nurses and allied professionals can assist patients to prevent, adjust to and recover from cardiac illness.
 In ACNAP, you will find a team of dedicated professionals, eager to support you in the delivery of excellent cardiovascular care.
 Whether you are working in practice, education or research, we welcome and encourage you to join our council.
 We are committed to your professional development.

-Discover the selected candidates
+Discover the results.

 Advancing knowledge in cardiovascular nursing and the promotion of evidence-based clinical practice.